Friday, October 26, 2012

 Body count:

-• .45 slug entered his right temple splattered blood and brains onto the dead driver
+• .45 slug entered his right temple, splattering blood and brains onto the dead driver

-• Shotgun went off sheering off the front of his face and leaving him a ghastly wet mask and still alive enough to scream until I leaned out and shattered his skull with .45 slug and put him out of his misery.
+• Shotgun went off, shearing off the front of his face and leaving him a ghastly wet mask and still alive enough to scream until I leaned out and shattered his skull with a .45 slug and put him out of his misery.

-Yes, it is - like his pal Pat Chambers has concluded - worst mob bloodbath since St. Valentine’s Day!
+Yep, it is indeed - like his pal Pat Chambers has concluded - worst mob bloodbath since St. Valentine’s Day!

 Dames:

-His secretary/lover Velda Sterling of course who is holding down the fort while he’s out chasing Indians.
-Shirley Vought, society girl who has chosen to associate with wrong crowd.
+His secretary/lover, Velda Sterling, of course, is holding down the fort while he’s out chasing Indians.
+Shirley Vought, a society girl who has chosen to associate with the wrong crowd.

 Cover